 MCJC Board Meetings

-The MCJC board meets monthly at 5:30 PM at the shul.
-The May meeting will be on the 22nd.
-If you would like to attend a meeting, please leave a message on the phone at the shul: 964-6146.
+The MCJC board meets monthly at 5:30 PM.
+It used to meet at our beloved shul, but now it meets via ZOOM.
+The May meeting will be on the 18th.
+If you would like to attend part of the meeting, please contact board member Susan Tubbesing at susan.tubbesing @gmail.com, and efforts will be made to patch you in.

 Thanks For Mailing The Newsletter

-We are grateful to Rhoda Teplow for preparing the April Megillah for mailing.
-If you volunteer for a future folding, stamping, and mailing project, you can do it at home, or another spot of your choosing, in about two hours.
-It’s a mitzvah!
-Please contact Sarah at 962-0565 or firstname.lastname@example.org.
+We are grateful to Mina Cohen for preparing the April Megillah for mailing.
+That was two in a row for Mina!
+Volunteer for a future folding, stamping, and mailing project, and you can do it at home, or another spot of your choosing, in about two hours.
+If you are tired of watching TV and want to fill your time productively, please contact Sarah at 962-0565 or email@example.com.

 The MCJC Megillah is available in a format suitable for online viewing.
 The format will adapt itself to any screen size, including smartphones.
 It is posted on the MCJC website on the newsletter page https://www.mcjc.org/newsletter.